Program Note

 - Improving the business environment, enhancing competitiveness, and reducing poverty.

-In addition to financial support, the IMF has a wide-ranging program of technical assistance with Armenia, focused in particular on tax policy and revenue administration, management of public finances, macroeconomic modeling and the inflation targeting framework, contingency planning in the banking sector, and statistics.
-In addition, a full update under the Financial Sector Assessment Program took place in 2012.
-The IMF is coordinating its efforts with other agencies, including the World Bank, the European Bank for Reconstruction and Development, the Asian Development Bank, the European Union, and bilateral partners.
+In addition to financial support, the IMF has provided a wide-ranging program of technical assistance with Armenia, focused in particular on tax policy and revenue administration, management of public finances, macroeconomic modeling and the inflation targeting framework, contingency planning in the banking sector, and statistics.
+A full update under the Financial Sector Assessment Program took place in 2012.
+The IMF has coordinated its efforts with other agencies, including the World Bank, the European Bank for Reconstruction and Development, the Asian Development Bank, the Eurasian Development Bank, the European Union, and other bilateral partners.

 Challenges Ahead

-- While Armenia has ample international reserves, balance of payments pressures remain.
-Continued fiscal discipline, together with exchange rate flexibility and structural reforms will be needed to mitigate pressures, along with continued support from external partners.
+- While Armenia has adequate levels of international reserves, balance of payments pressures remain given the difficult external context.
+Continued fiscal discipline, together with exchange rate flexibility and structural reforms, will be needed to mitigate pressures, along with continued support from external partners.

-- Protecting the poor during this period of consolidation will be critical.
-To this end, the authorities have committed to improving the efficiency and targeting of social spending.
+- Protecting the poor during the program period will continue to be critical.
+To this end, the authorities have committed to improving the efficiency and widening the coverage of social spending.

-Armenia is well placed to weather these challenges.
-The policy package being implemented by the authorities, combined with financial support from the IMF and other partners, should enable Armenia to restore and sustain strong economic growth, foster rising incomes and employment, and help reduce poverty.
+Armenia is capable of weathering these challenges.
+The policy package being implemented by the authorities, combined with financial support from the IMF and other partners, should enable Armenia to weather the external shock, foster medium-term growth prospect with rising incomes and employment, and help reduce poverty.